deepikamettu/cs5293sp22-project1/README.md

 1. Phone numbers either be in ‘123 456 7890’ or ‘123-456-7890’ or ‘123.456.7890’ format and will not be repeated more than once in the text file.
 2. Dates will be in the format : ‘19 Jan 2001', '2005', 'Sunday', 'January'
 3. Gender words that will be present in the text files will be among   he|He|she|She|Him|him|her|Her|girl|Girl|boy|Boy|male|Male|female|Female|males|females|Males|Females|Women|Men|Woman|Man|women|men|woman|man
+4. Only .txt files are given as input arguments.

 **Test Cases:**
 Test cases are written in tests/test_main.py.